MingyuYan-ICT/fengbintu.github.io/index.md

   - A layer-based scheduling framework is proposed to optimize both system-level energy efficiency and performance.
 * A reconfigurable multi-modal neural network processor (Thinker) has been designed based on the DNA architecture.

 Mar.
-2015 - Present: **Image/Video Encoder Based on RNA**
+2015 - Dec.
+2016: **Image/Video Encoder Based on RNA**

-* I'm designing an image/video encoding system based on my previous design RNA.
+* I have designed an image/video encoding system based on my previous design RNA.
 The system can online switch to an image encoder or video encoder, by reconfiguring the processing core RNA.

 Oct.
 2013 - Oct.
 2014: **RNA**